-Dinnages Garages Limited is a limited liability company incorporated in England and Wales.
-Its registered head office is located at 22 Wivelsfield Road, Haywards Heath, West Sussex.
-RH16 4EQ.
+Dinnages Garages Limited is a private company limited by shares and incorporated in England and Wales.
+Its registered head office is located at 22 Wivelsfield Road, Haywards Heath, West Sussex, RH16 4EQ.

 2. Accounting policies

 2.1 Basis of preparation of financial statements